 Bradenton in Polk County, Florida — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Florida Cracker Trail (a few steps from this marker); The Wiggins Store (within shouting distance of this marker); The Stephens House (within shouting distance of this marker); The Fogarty Boat Works (within shouting distance of this marker); Florida Naval Stores (within shouting distance William Bassett Chapter (within shouting distance of this marker); The 1887 Church (about 300 feet away, measured in a direct line); The Bunker Hill School (about 400 feet away).
+The Bunker Hill School (within shouting distance of this marker); The Potter Barn (within shouting distance of this marker); William Bassett Chapter (within shouting distance of this marker); Florida's Earliest Courthouse Building (within shouting distance of this marker); The 1887 Church (within shouting distance of this marker); The Stephens House (within shouting distance of this marker); The Smokehouse, Syrup Kettle and Sugar Cane Mill (within shouting distance of this marker); Life on the Florida Frontier: The Stephens Family (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Bradenton.

 Credits.
-This page was last revised on March 13, 2019.
-This page originally submitted on March 10, 2019, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 92 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on March 10, 2019, by Brandon D Cross of Flagler Beach, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on March 28, 2019.
+This page originally submitted on March 26, 2019, by Brandon D Cross of Flagler Beach, Florida.
+This page has been viewed 41 times since then.
+Photos: 1, 2, 3, 4. submitted on March 26, 2019, by Brandon D Cross of Flagler Beach, Florida. • Bernard Fisher was the editor who published this page.